ryancdickson/staging/docs/BR.md

 | --          | ----        | ----        |
 | `notBefore` | One day prior to the time of signing | The time of signing |
 | `notAfter`  | The time of signing | Unspecified |

+Effective YYYY-MM-DD, the maximum `notAfter` value MUST NOT exceed 3 years from the time of signing.

 ##### 7.1.2.10.2 CA Certificate Naming